httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 Proactive content negotiation (Section 3.4.1 of {{RFC7231}}) offers an alternative approach; user agents use specified, well-defined request headers to advertise their capabilities and characteristics, so that servers can select (or formulate) an appropriate response.

 However, proactive content negotiation requires clients to send these request headers prolifically.
-This causes performance concerns (because it creates "bloat" in requests), as well as privacy issues (because these request headers can be used to "fingerprint" -- i.e., uniquely identify -- the user agent).
+This causes performance concerns (because it creates "bloat" in requests), as well as privacy issues; passively providing such information allows servers to silently fingerprint the user agent.

 This document defines a new response header, Accept-CH, that allows an origin server to explicitly ask that clients send these headers in requests, for a period of time bounded by the Accept-CH-Lifetime response header.
 It also defines guidelines for content negotiation mechanisms that use it, colloquially referred to as Client Hints.